umetnic/EAC3_to_AC3/README.md

 - Automatic detection of previously converted files to avoid duplication.
 - Detailed logging of converted and skipped files.

+**2Do**
+1. automatically run the script when new files are detected.
+  Some ideas:
+   - rtorrent invokes the script when download is finished
+   - when system finishes copying/moving files to the watched folders, script is notified and extracts the audio...look into inotifywait.
+2. decide how to process/(notify user?) problematic files like zero size, etc...
+3. properly handle partial ac3 files from unfinished conversions.
+Now these are just skipped.

 ## Dependencies

 Before using the **EAC3 to AC3 Converter** script, ensure that you have the following dependencies installed on your system: